On Dvoretzky's theorem for subspaces of $L_p$: Introduction

-The example of $X= \ell_\infty^n$ shows that this result is best possible with respect to $n$ (see \cite{AGM} for the details).
-The approach of \cite{Mil} is probabilistic in nature and provides that the vast majority of subspaces (in terms of the Haar probability measure on the Grassmannian manifold $G_{n,k}$) are $(1+\varepsilon)$-Euclidean, as long as $k\leq c(\varepsilon) k(X)$, where $k(X)$ is the {\it critical dimension} of $X$.
+The example of $X= \ell_\infty^n$ shows that this result is best possible with respect to $n$ (see \cite{Mil} or \cite[Proposition 3.2]{FLM} for the details).
+The approach of \cite{Mil} is probabilistic in nature and provides that the vast majority of subspaces (in terms of the Haar probability measure on the Grassmannian manifold $G_{n,k}$) are $(1+\varepsilon)$-spherical, as long as $k\leq c(\varepsilon) k(X)$, where $k(X)$ is the {\it critical dimension} of $X$ (see below for the definition).
 Nowadays this is customary addressed as the randomized Dvoretzky theorem or random version of Dvoretzky's theorem.
 V. Milman in this work revealed the significance of the concentration of measure as a basic tool for the understanding of the high-dimensional structures.
 That was the starting point for many applications of the concentration of measure method in high-dimensional phenomena.
-The last five decades has been applied to various fields: quantum information, combinatorics, random matrices, compressed sensing, theoretical computer science, high-dimensional geometry of probability measures and more.
+Since then, this tool has found numerous applications in various fields such as quantum information \cite{ASW}, combinatorics \cite{BLM}, random matrices \cite{Ver}, compressed sensing \cite{FR}, theoretical computer science \cite{Ma}, geometry of high-dimensional probability measures \cite{EK} and more.

 Another remarkable fact of V. Milman's approach is that the critical quantity $k(X)$ can be described in terms of the global parameters of the space.
-In particular, $k(X) : = \mathbb E\|g\|^2 / b^2(X)$ where $g$ is standard gaussian random vector in $X$ and $b(X)=\max_{\theta \in S^{n-1}}\|\theta\|_X$.
+In particular, $k(X) \simeq \mathbb E\|Z\|_X^2 / b^2(X)$ where $Z$ is a standard Gaussian random vector in $X$ and $b(X)=\max_{\|\theta \|_2=1}\|\theta\|_X$.
 Then, one can find a good position of the unit ball of $X$ for which $k(X)$ is large enough with respect to $n$ (see \cite{MS} for further details).
-It has been proved in \cite{MS2} that this formulation is optimal with respect to the dimension $k(X)$ in the sense that the $k$-dimensional subspaces which are $4$-Euclidean with probability greater than $\frac{n}{n+k}$ cannot exceed $Ck(X)$.
+It has been proved in \cite{MS2} that this formulation is optimal with respect to the dimension $k(X)$ in the sense that the $k$-dimensional subspaces which are $4$-Euclidean with probability greater than $\frac{n}{n+k}$ cannot exceed $Ck(X)$ (see \cite{HW} for a recent development on this fact).